openstack/mistral-specs/specs/newton/approved/mistral-custom-actions-api.rst

 This specification sets a formal basis for those Mistral users who want to create their own actions and make them available to use as part of Mistral workflows.
-The number one question that the spec addresses is "What is available in Mistral code base in order to implement custom actions.
+The number one question that the spec addresses is "What is available in Mistral code base in order to implement custom actions?"

 Problem description